arthi-tv-sdet/Assignment_RCBTeam/README.md

 <h2>Problem to Solve:</h2>
 <ul>
-<li>1.
-Write test to validate that the team has only 4 foreign players</li>
+<li> Write test to validate that the team has only 4 foreign players</li>
-<li>2.
-Write test to validate that their is atleast 1 wicket keeper </li>
+<li> Write test to validate that their is atleast 1 wicket keeper </li>

 ## Software Dependencies